gigialc/gigialc/README.md

 # Hi there, I'm [Your Name] 👋

 ## 👨‍💻 About Me
-- 🔭 I'm currently working on [e.g. MedBnB, a platform for medical-friendly accommodations]
+- 🔭 I'm currently working on agentic new internet infrastructure for agentic AI.
-- 🌱 I'm currently learning [e.g. Advanced React Patterns, AWS, etc.]
+- 🌱 I'm currently learning federated learning and other ML techniques.
-- 👯 I'm looking to collaborate on [e.g. healthcare-related projects, accessibility tools]
+- 👯 I'm looking to collaborate on fashion or healthcare.
-- 💬 Ask me about [e.g. React, Next.js, web accessibility]
-- 📫 How to reach me: [your email or other contact info]
-- 😄 Pronouns: [e.g. He/Him, She/Her, They/Them]
-- ⚡ Fun fact: [something interesting about yourself]
+- ⚡ Fun fact: I have gone skydiving 3 times in my life and I was a pro horse rider.

 ## 🛠️ Technologies & Tools
 ![JavaScript](https://img.shields.io/badge/-JavaScript-F7DF1E?style=flat-square&logo=javascript&logoColor=black)